bocadilloproject/bocadillo/CONTRIBUTING.md

 bumpversion "patch | minor | major"
 ```

-This will create a new commit with the new version.
+This will create a new commit tagged with the new version.

-To create a new tag, use the `--tag` option.

 See [bumpversion official docs](https://pypi.org/project/bumpversion/) for all the available options.